sarthakag99/TinDog/README.md

 # TinDog
-A simple webite using HTML5 and CSS3.
-A responsive site to understand intermediate functions and properties of CSS3
+A simple webite using HTML5 and CSS3 and Bootstarp.
+A responsive site to understand intermediate functions and properties of Bootstrap